chrisevans9629/EntrepreneurBuddy/readme.md

 Easy! just go to this link [**and try it yourself**](https://psu-codeathon.azurewebsites.net/)
 If you are a little more tech oriented, [**You can view our open api here**](https://psu-codeathon.azurewebsites.net/swagger)
 ## :camera: Screenshots
 In a hurry?
 No worries!
-We can show you how it works here.
+We can walk you through it here.
 ### Mentors Page
 Once an entreprenuer/mentor has logged in, they will be taken to the mentors page.
 On this page they can **like** mentors, **request** help, and **search** by name, bio, skills, and title of the mentors.
 ![home](home.png)